 Benefits Of CBD Oil

-Since CBD is being studied to reduce inflammation, it just makes sense that CBD would work well as an active ingredient for treating certain skin conditions.
 Many might wonder if CBD skin care products have the ability to penetrate the skin enough to even make a difference.
 This is a valid concern, especially because the research is still fairly new.
 The good news here is that a recent study by University of Kentucky scientists proposes that it can.
-This report, published in the European Journal of Pain, demonstrated that a topical gel that contained CBD drastically reduced inflammation and pain in a rodent model of arthritis.
 Findings also suggest that CBD is much more permeable through the skin than THC.

 Beyond just its potential anti inflammatory properties, there are some more benefits of CBD oil.
-Since most over-the-counter lotions and skin creams are composed of primarily water, oils (often petroleum based or synthetic), silicone, thickeners, and preservatives, it’s no wonder companies like Lord Jones were created, as there is a huge market for skin care that contain a lot less chemicals.
+Since most over-the-counter lotions and skin creams are composed of primarily water, oils (often petroleum based or synthetic), silicone, thickeners, and preservatives, it’s no wonder companies are utilizing CBD as an ingredient to their skin care lines, as there is a huge market for skin care that contain a lot less chemicals.
 In fact, many of the common ingredients found in drugstore products may actually irritate the skin, which can cause the opposite effect of the initial desired result.

 Plant-based oils, such as hemp seed oil, have been used for years in many cultures to improve the skin’s appearance and overall health.
 Oils for topical use fall into two categories.
 The first are essential oils, which are extracted with heat and retain a high level of terpenes, the volatile compounds responsible for taste and smell.
 The second are carrier oils, such as argon oil, which retain natural fats and waxes when extracted by a cold-press method.